Is Ammonium nitrate (NH4NO3) an acid or base or neutral?

 According to the Bronsted-Lowry concept, a compound is said to be base when it accepts the proton from other compounds.

 So, NH4NO3 is not a base because it doesn’t satisfy any of these theories.
-As when NH4NO3 is dissolved in an aqueous solution it produces an H+ ion with the help of hydrolysis of NH4+, this makes the solution acidic as there is no OH– ion present in the final solution after dissociation of NH4NO3.
+When NH4NO3 is dissolved in an aqueous solution it produces an H+ ion with the help of hydrolysis of NH4+, this makes the solution acidic as there is no OH-- ion present in the final solution after dissociation of NH4NO3.

 Also, NH4NO3 is not a basic salt because it is formed from the combination of strong acid and weak bases that always produce acidic salt.